What is Occupational Therapy?

 - Therapeutic Exercise programs including use of Therapeutic Activities to improve strength, range of motion, endurance and coordination for use with improving activities of daily living in all areas.

-- Clinical Driver Safety Assessment will include assessments in the areas of cognition, vision, range of motion, strength, coordination, road signs and laws, and driving skills.
+- Clinical Driver Safety Assessment include evaluations in the areas of cognition, vision, range of motion, strength, coordination, road signs and laws, and driving skills.